wwmm/eyeofsauron/README.md

 # Eye of Sauron

-Using webcams and the power of the Middle-earth in your Physics classes
+Using webcams and Middle-earth's power in your Physics classes